-Date (Track from resource order date and time) Locations City, Airport Other locations: Hotels, stores, offices, incident sections/divisions Names of people in close contact with for more than 15 minutes
+Date (Track from resource order date and time) Locations City, Airport Other locations: Hotels, stores, offices, incident sections/divisions Names of people in close contact with for more than 15 minutes in a 24-hour period

-Based on our current knowledge, a close contact is someone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before illness onset until the time the patient is isolated.
+\Based on our current knowledge, a close contact is someone who was within 6 feet of an infected person for at least 15 minutes within a 24-hour period starting from 48 hours before illness onset until the time the patient is isolated.
 If you have been exposed to someone who has tested positive, you should stay home, maintain social distancing, and self-monitor until 14 days from the last date of exposure.
 (CDC, Contact Tracing, April 29, 2020).
 From Alaska Interagency Fire Medic Program - COVID-19 Guide.